Meet Our Alumni

 Locally, he serves on the YMCA Board of Directors and is a member of the Knights of Columbus and Fond du Lac Noon Rotary.
 He has previously served as a board member of the Fond du Lac County Chapter of the American Red Cross and the ASTOP Sexual Abuse Center.

-- Master’s degree in Organizational Leadership and Quality, Marian College
+- Master's degree - Marian College